arav06/aws-fundies/aws-services-fundamentals.md

 We have to pay for the resources which are being used by our containers

-We run task(pods) in an isolated environment, improving security and isolation
+We run tasks(pods) in an isolated environment, improving security and isolation

 When using Fargate we have to take into consideration, the costs for the vCPU used, memory used and the supported services used

-Carefully monitor you bill when using Fargate by using billing alarms
+Carefully monitor your bill when using Fargate by using billing alarms

 ### Quiz